-The new Timberline High School is comprised of 119,000 sf of new construction and 79,000 sf of modernization.
-It was constructed in three phases, over 2 ½ school years while the school remained in operation.
+Timberline High School was comprised of 119,000 SF of new construction and 79,000 SF of modernization.
+It was constructed in three phases, over 2 ½ school years, while the school remained in operation.

 Project goals included organizing the academic spaces by department, with consideration to the interactions and adjacencies between departments.
 The building was also organized around the Student Union which includes the Commons, Library, Administration, Student Services, and Food Service.
 This area is the academic and social heart of the school as well as a great asset to the community.